alexjenni/mariel/README.md

 ## What this repo does

-We replicate (roughly) some figures and difference-in-difference estimates from "The wage impact of the Marielitos: a reappraisal" (Borjas, 2015).
-The replicated results are Figure 2, the Card placebo and Miami series in Figure 3A and columns "Card placebo" and "All cities" of Table 5A of the working paper.
+We replicate (roughly) some figures and difference-in-difference estimates from _The wage impact of the Marielitos: a reappraisal_ (Borjas, 2015).
+The replicated results are:
+ 1. Figure 2
+ 2. The Card placebo and Miami series in Figure 3A
+ 3. Columns "Card placebo" and "All cities" of Table 5A of the working paper.

  In addition to those results, which are computed using the subsample of high-school dropouts, we also provide analogous results for high-school graduates.
-We do not replicate exactly the results because we use a different reference year for the Consumer Price Index (CPI) and are not able to reproduce exactly some of the sample restrictions of the original study.
-Nevertheless, the results are quantitatively similar.
+We do not replicate exactly the original coefficients because we use a different reference year for the Consumer Price Index (CPI) and are not able to reproduce exactly some of the sample restrictions of the original study.
+Nevertheless, the results are quantitatively very similar.

 Our weapons of choice are: